About & Contact

 I later transitioned to television documentary making.
 After working on several smaller documentaries and true-crime style television shows, I was hired by the producers at National Geographic TV for an Explorer episode about MS-13 (Mara Salvatrucha), which was the opportunity of a lifetime.
 After completion of “World’s Most Dangerous Gang," I was given more opportunities at National Geographic TV and worked on several more of their productions, including a long-running stint on World’s Toughest Fixes.

 After taking a break away to have my son, I was asked back to National Geographic TV but in a different capacity - they created a new role and wanted me to manage all of their associate producers.
 I was honored to have been chosen for such a large task and took it on with vigor!
 However, my body had other plans and I ended up having to scale back my work due to Lyme Disease, but, as they say, "...when God closes a door, He opens a window."
 My illness took me aback but taught me a lot.
 For me, the window that opened when I was hired by NHNZ to research & write for I Survived...
-I was tasked with finding stories of amazing survival and speaking with the survivors themselves... this opened up a new way of thinking for me and also shed a light on a passion I didn't realize was inside me: the love of research.
+I was tasked with finding stories of amazing survival and speaking with the survivors themselves... this opened up a new way of thinking for me and also shed a light on a passion I didn't realize was inside me: the love of research and investigation.

 After working for NHNZ, I was hired by other companies to research and write pitches for various crime programs.
 Eventually I became a regular at Sirens Media in Silver Spring, MD.
 Within a few years, Sirens promoted me to Research Manager.
 I revel in researching cases and finding the "unfindable."
 While researching true crimes can be dark and difficult, given as that we are contacting families to discuss what is likely the worst thing that has happened to them in their lives, I find that it can also be incredibly uplifting and insightful.